 Confidentiality.
 The Parties agree that the existence of this Agreement, its contents, negotiations under this Agreement, and any confidential information furnished to either Party pursuant to this Agreement are confidential between EPMI and SPSA and their duly appointed representatives, are subject to the terms of the Confidentiality Agreement between EPMI and SPSA dated May 7, 2001 and shall not be disclosed to third parties except consistent with the terms of such Confidentiality Agreement.

+Exclusive Dealing Period.
+SPSA agrees that for the period extending from the Effective Date through July 31, 2001 (the "Exclusivity Period"), SPSA shall not, directly or indirectly, enter into any negotiations, discussions or agreements with any other party regarding any transaction similar to the Proposed Transaction or any other transaction related, in whole or in part, to energy supply or marketing services, including but not limited to scheduling, tagging, real time management, transmission procurement and scheduling, financial settlement with energy purchasers and transmission providers, and other necessary activities related to marketing electric power) with respect to the the Norfolk Virginia generation facilities; provided, however, that nothing in this Paragraph 3 shall restrict or preclude SPSA from entering into negotiations, discussions or agreements in the normal course of business with its existing service providers regarding extensions or modifications of the services currently received by SPSA from such providers, which are not reasonably expected to conflict with the Proposed Transaction

-3. Representations and Warranties.
+4. Representations and Warranties.
 Each Party hereby represents and warrants to the other Party that this Agreement (a) has been validly executed and delivered, (b) has been duly authorized by all action necessary for the authorization hereof, and (c) is the legal, valid and binding obligation of such Party, enforceable in accordance with its terms.